THIS ITEM IS STILL AVAILABLE!

 What is clearly the case is that the Sonnar has F2.8 and the Tessar F3.5.
 Does that matter?
 Well.. at least the Sonnar typically costs a lot more than the Tessar.
 The majority says that Tessar has higher contrast and the Sonnar better resolution.
 Which one one usually prefers is, I guess, a matter of taste, the photo/subject itself, the film used, illumination (and Illuminati), the sauce, the soup, the beef, the position of the Moon and the Sun and whatnot. 🙂

-Yes, I am not going into there more.
+Yes, I am not going into that more.
 It has always been difficult for me to choose (like which Texas Leica to choose), so I got them all.
 Needless to say, I got both the Tessar and Sonnar Rollei models.

 I loved these cameras for one thing about all: their compact size.
 It is one of the smallest camera in the world that eats normal 135 format (35 mm) film.
 You’d think you need to be a spy or something in order to get really good quality equipment.
 Well, Minox was (/is ?) just about that, but for these Rollei cameras I don’t know.